yunpnzr/yunpnzr/README.md

 <!--🤝 I’m looking for help with <br>-->
 🌱 I’m currently learning android development<br>
 💬 Ask me about .. no, you can't ask me :D<br>
 ⚡ Fun fact?
-I haven't
+I don't have

 ## 🌐 Socials: